 Fan Restart operation provides a means to sequence the restart of AHU fan motors after they have been shut down in response to a fire alarm event.
-Fan restart operation can only be accomplished using addressable relay modules connected to the panel's SLC loop programmed for 'AHU Shutdown Relay' operation.
-By default, each AHU Shutdown relay will be set to activate for an ALARM event in any of its assigned zones and will automatically default to a normally energized relay.
-Each addressable relay can be configured with a restart delay (0-255 seconds).
+Fan restart operation can be accomplished using the panel mounted CRM4 relay cards (P/N 10-2204) and/or addressable relay modules connected to the panel's SLC loop programmed for 'AHU Shutdown Relay' operation.